ethnosdev/memorize_scripture/docs/docs/practicing/practicing.md

 ## Showing hints

-There are two different types of hints: first etters and incremental words.
+There are two different types of hints: letters and words.

 <div class="bordered-image">